mlswg/mls-extensions/draft-ietf-mls-extensions.md

 } AppAck;
 ~~~

-An AppAck proposal represents a set of messages received by the sender in the
+An AppAck represents a set of messages received by the sender in the
 current epoch.
 Messages are represented by the `sender` and `generation` values
 in the MLSCiphertext for the message.
 Each MessageRange represents receipt of a
 span of messages whose `generation` values form a continuous range from
 `first_generation` to `last_generation`, inclusive.

-AppAck proposals are sent as a guard against the Delivery Service dropping
+AppAck objects are sent as a guard against the Delivery Service dropping
 application messages.
 The sequential nature of the `generation` field provides
 a degree of loss detection, since gaps in the `generation` sequence indicate
 dropped messages.
 AppAck completes this story by addressing the scenario where